The Pharisees: Bad Guys or...?

 On the one hand, we note the phrase, “as it has been decreed,” regarding the death of Yeshua which was determined from the beginning.
 At the same time, we see woe to the person who chooses by his actions to actually betray the Messiah.
 The Pharisees never attempted to solve the problem of the seemingly mutually exclusive free will of man versus God’s pre-ordained decrees.
 Rather, they set them side-by-side as factors to be reckoned with in many of life’s situations.
 Yeshua did likewise.

-A second issue on which Yeshua and the Pharisees found agreement was the doctrine of resurrection.
+A second issue on which Yeshua and the Pharisees found agreement was the doctrine of the resurrection.
 The Sadducees accused the Pharisees of manufacturing this doctrine which could not be proven from Torah.
 The Pharisees felt strongly that this belief could be substantiated.
 Rabbi Jacob stated:

 “This world is like a vestibule before the world to come: prepare thyself in the vestibule that thou mayest enter into the banquet hall.”